lcjnil/github-notion-star/readme.md

-# notion-start
+# github-notion-star

-Manage all your Github Starred repo with Notion Database and Github Actions;
+Manage all your Github Starred repos with Notion Database and Github Actions;

+## Features

 ## Environements